|

 did the Lord let us learn about it?
 Perhaps

-for us.
-Perhaps God wanted to show Lt.
-Chips that the reality of being totally
+caring for them.
+Perhaps God wanted to show the British commander, Lt.
+"Chips",

-committed to Christ manifested itself in very literal ways in a Bible believer's
+that the reality of being totally committed to Christ manifested itself in very

-life.
-Perhaps Chips later made a decision that will bring him to our side at the
+a decision that will bring him to our side at the throne of God one day.
+One

 more thought: Have you dedicated your home and real estate where YOU live the